 Creating social media content incorporating visuals, clever text and videos that show where you are and what you’re doing is one of the best ways to meet and greet those in a position to advance your career, aka influencers.

 Other ways to get the word out?

 Always be on the lookout for new friends, contacts and connections.
 (They might not always be in the music world.)

 Ask people you know to make introductions to influencers or other musicians who think like you.

-Again, spread knowledge of your art, but in the end, you still need to show up, do what you do best serving the music and your audience.
+Again, spread knowledge of your art, but in the end, you still need to show up.
+Do what you do best: serve the music and your audience.

 And just as you are gifted with the ability to perform with the highest degree of musical expression, you can become equally skilled at telling the world that you have arrived and are ready to play.